ngdeconf/ng-de.org/covid/index.md

 ### COVID Symptoms

-We kindly ask you to stay home if you have [COVID-like symptoms](https://www.who.int/health-topics/coronavirus#tab=tab_3).
+We kindly ask you to stay home if you have <a rel="noopener" target="_blank" href="https://www.who.int/health-topics/coronavirus#tab=tab_3">COVID-like symptoms</a>.
 In this case we can offer you a refund on individual basis.
-You can request it by filling in the [following form](https://forms.gle/asvbmKoPGLDzqPQg9).
+You can request it by filling in the <a rel="noopener" target="_blank" href="https://forms.gle/asvbmKoPGLDzqPQg9">following form</a>.
 If we notice that you are showing strong COVID-like symptoms or your behaviour is putting other attendees at risk, you may be asked to leave.
 In this case no refund is possible.

 If you have any additional questions, please contact us at <a href="mailto:info@ng-de.org?subject=COVID">info@ng-de.org</a>.